bitrectech/igniter_ble50/README_en.md

     alt="IgniterBLE50_Principle" />

 ```
-1. Why can't you not burn a match?
+1. Why can't you burn a match?
 A: The current of nickel-chromium alloy is too small, and the nickel-chrome alloy is not heated to the burning point of
 matches.